Later life mortgages.

 Having a mortgage into retirement means changing sources of income and lifestyle, which mortgage lenders need to take into account when assessing a later life mortgage application.

 There’s no set maximum age to get a mortgage and this will depend on the criteria of the mortgage lender.
-At Suffolk Building Society we have no maximum age on mortgages taken on a capital and interest repayment basis, with interest only mortgages having a maximum borrower age of 95 at the end of the mortgage term.
+At Suffolk Building Society we have no maximum age on mortgages taken on a capital and interest repayment basis, or on our interest only mortgages.

 This will vary from lender to lender, so it’s best to check around to make sure you find a solution that suits you.
 At Suffolk Building Society we have a maximum term of 40 years, even when the borrower is already in retirement, unless it is a buy to let mortgage which is a maximum of 25 years.